GoogleCloudPlatform/jit-groups/README.md

 Just-In-Time Access runs on App Engine (standard) and uses Identity-Aware-Proxy for authentication and authorization.

-For detailed instructions on deploying Just-In-Time Access, see [Deploying Just-In-Time Access](https://github.com/GoogleCloudPlatform/iam-privilege-manager/blob/master/Deployment.md).
+For detailed instructions on deploying Just-In-Time Access, see [Manage just-in-time privileged access to projects ](https://cloud.google.com/architecture/manage-just-in-time-privileged-access-to-project) on the Google Cloud website.

 ---